Meet the HIV team

 Physicians

-Nada Fadul, MD, is an Assistant Dean and Professor of Medicine at the Division of Infectious Diseases, University of Nebraska Medical Center (UNMC).
-She is the Medical Director of the UNMC’s Specialty Care Center and the Principal Investigator of the Ryan White Parts C&D grants.
-She completed her medical degree from the University of Khartoum-Faculty of Medicine in Sudan and subsequently completed her training in the US.
-She has published in peer-reviewed journals, authored and coauthored several abstracts and book chapters, presented her research at national and international meetings, and mentored several students and trainees.
-She served on the Leadership Development and the Awards Committees of the national HIV Medical Association, serves as an Infectious Diseases Society of America (IDSA) advocacy liaison, and was chosen to join the inaugural IDSA Leadership Institute.
-Dr. Fadul’s main interests are: the management, quality of life issues and health disparities in people living with HIV/AIDS.
+Nada Fadul, MD, is an associate dean for Faculty Affairs (College of Medicine) and professor of medicine in the Division of Infectious Diseases at University of Nebraska Medical Center (UNMC).
+She is the principal investigator of the Ryan White Parts C & D grants.
+She completed her medical degree from the University of Khartoum-Faculty of Medicine in Khartoum, Sudan, and subsequently completed her training in the U.S. Dr. Fadul is bilingual in Arabic and English.
+She has published in peer-reviewed journals, authored and co-authored several abstracts and book chapters, presented her research at national and international meetings, and mentored several students and trainees.
+She serves as a member of the Board of Directors and chair of the Awards Committee of the national HIV Medical Association.
+Dr. Fadul’s main interests managing the health of people living with HIV/AIDS, including quality of life issues and health disparities.

 Nurse Practitioners

-Daniel Cramer, APRN, MSN, joined the HIV team in November of 2020.
-He attended the University of Nebraska Medical Center, earning a Bachelor of Science in Nursing degree in 2014 and a Master of Science in Nursing degree in 2018.
-He previously worked as a Nurse Practitioner for Nebraska Medicine in the Infectious Diseases Division specializing in orthopedic and general infectious diseases.
-Dan is currently pursuing his DNP, researching stigma affecting health outcomes in individuals living with HIV.
-He has been an adjunct faculty member at UNMC since 2019.
-Dan is on the Nebraska Infectious Disease Society Board of Governors and is involved in volunteering with GLMA [Health Professionals Advancing LGBTQ Equality (previously known as the Gay & Lesbian Medical Association which is the world's largest and oldest association of lesbian, gay, bisexual, transgender and queer (LGBTQ) healthcare professionals].
+Daniel Cramer, APRN, MSN, joined the HIV team in November 2020.
+He earned a Bachelor of Science in nursing from the University of Nebraska Medical Center in 2014 and a Master of Science in nursing in 2018.
+Cramer previously worked as a nurse practitioner for Nebraska Medicine Infectious Diseases Division, specializing in orthopaedics and general infectious diseases.
+He also serves as the clinic’s assistant director of digital health, helping lead remote clinics and home-to-clinic telehealth programs.
+He is involved in volunteering with Health Professionals Advancing LGBTQ Equality (formerly known as the Gay & Lesbian Medical Association), the world's largest and oldest association of LGBTQ health care professionals.

 Registered Nurses